diproshanrai/Baby_Injection/README.md

 # Baby_Injection
 A web app to remind parents of their babies' vaccine dates.
-Functional but needs improvement.
-Future plans to enhance it after gaining more experience.
+Functional but needs improvement—plans to enhance it after gaining more experience.
-# Vaccine Reminder Web App
+# Vaccine Reminder Web App (Baby Injection)
+This app was created in 2022 and nothing has been done from that time so maybe a new update may have come in react will want some correction.

 ## Project Overview
 This was my Final Year Project where I created a web app that helps in reminding parents about the vaccine dates of their babies by registering them.